Money Back Guarantee: Everything You Need to Know

 Because a mattress is something most people use for many years, customers want them to be as perfect as possible.
 Add to that the fact that Purple's customers are buying mattresses online.
 They've never seen or touched them before making their purchase decision.
 With the company's 100-night guarantee, however, many fears are negated.
 Purple sells quite well.

 If you need help with money back guarantee, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.